How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 Check the index with show index

-There is a row called "Cardinality", which is the type of column value.
+There is a line called "Cardinality," which indicates the type of column value.

-The larger this number, the higher the index filtering efficiency (higher cardinality), and
+The larger this number, the more efficient the index at narrowing down (high cardinality), and

-the smaller this number, the lower the index filtering efficiency (lower cardinality).
+the smaller this number, the less efficient the index at narrowing down (low cardinality).

-If you find ALL full scan, index full scan, Using filesort, etc., create an index on the target table.
+If you find ALL full scan, index full scan, or Using filesort, create an index on the target table

 CREATE INDEX col_d ON tbl_a(col_d);

-Once the index is created, try explaining again and check the effect.
+Once the index is created, run explain again to check the effect.

-Repeat patiently until you find a method that works.
+Repeat this process patiently until you find a method that works.

 ·summary